Expensify/react-native-onyx/API-INTERNAL.md

 <dt><a href="#prepareKeyValuePairsForStorage">prepareKeyValuePairsForStorage()</a> ⇒</dt>
 <dd><p>Storage expects array like: [[&quot;@MyApp_user&quot;, value_1], [&quot;@MyApp_key&quot;, value_2]]
 This method transforms an object like {&#39;@MyApp_user&#39;: myUserValue, &#39;@MyApp_key&#39;: myKeyValue}
-to an array of key-value pairs in the above format and removes key-value pairs that are being set to null</p>
+to an array of key-value pairs in the above format</p>
 </dd>
 <dt><a href="#applyMerge">applyMerge(changes)</a></dt>
 <dd><p>Merges an array of changes with an existing value</p>